Why have I been referred?

 The Mediator will discuss with you whether or not mediation is suitable in your particular case and, if it is, whether you would like to go ahead with mediation.
 If you want to try mediation, the next step will be for the first mediation session to be arranged at a time that suits each of you.

-It is likely that you will need this if you intend to make a court application.
+It is likely that you will need to have a MIAM within the previous four months if you intend to make a court application.